exercism/website-copy/automated-comments/ruby/two-fer/incorrect_default_param.md

-What could the default value of the paramater be set to in order to avoid having to use a conditional?
+What could the default value of the parameter be set to in order to avoid having to use a conditional?